SB01 Manual Superlative™

 • A 25% duty cycle pulse wave two octaves below

-The NOISE slider controls the amount of white noise that is mixed in.
+The NOISE level controls the amount of white noise that is mixed in.

 Voltage Controlled Filter (VCF)

-The voltage controlled filter (VCF) is used to shape the spectral properties of the combined sound coming from the Source Mixer section.
+The voltage controlled filter (VCF) is used to shape the tone color of the combined sound coming from the SOURCE MIXER section by cutting or boosting harmonics in the sound.
 The VCF in the SB01 is a four-pole low-pass filter based on the IR3109.

-The FREQ slider controls the cutoff point of the filter.
-This control sets the cutoff point of a low-pass filter that defines the brightness of the sound.
+The FREQ slider controls the cutoff point of the low-pass filter to define the brightness of the sound, with the lower position cutting frequencies and the highest position letting all frequences pass.

-The MOD slider controls the amount of control that the LFO has on the filter cutoff position.
+The MOD slider controls the amount of depth that the LFO modulates the filter cutoff position.
+The filter cutoff will change depending on the waveform selected in the MODULATOR section.

-The KYBD slider will control the amount of keyboard CV that is applied to the filter cutoff based on the note that is played.
-This can be useful for creating a sound that is darker in the lower notes, but gets brighter as higher notes are played.
+The KYBD slider controls the amount of keyboard CV that is applied to the filter cutoff based on the note played.
+This can be useful for creating sounds that become brighter as higher notes are played.

 Self-Oscillation